 - It uses Benzalkonium Chloride as a disinfectant at 0.13% rate.

 SO WHICH ARE THE BEST HAND SANITIZERS FOR BABY?

-Non-alcoholic sanitizers have a small target crowd.
-Babies and people with sensitive skin are the foremost users.
-Those who prefer non-scented sanitizers are a close second.
+Non-alcoholic sanitizers have a small target user base.
+Babies and people with sensitive skin are their foremost users.
+Those who prefer non-scented sanitizers come a close second.
 Most sanitizers boast of more than 70% ethyl alcohol content.
 Production of hand sanitizers for baby is mostly monopolized by limited brands.
 Babyganics and SafeHands are some good examples.
 It must be kept in mind that most non-alcoholic sanitizers are poor at dealing with the COVID-19 virus and hand sanitizers are always a second alternative.